mybb/docs.mybb.com/_posts/2013-01-01-what-to-do-if-you-get-hacked.md

 Having audited your computer and reset all your passwords, the first thing you want to do is to check if you have access to the Admin CP and the server.
 After all, you can't do anything if the hacker kicked you out of the administrator group or changed your permissions.

 First let's check if the default administrator group actually has permission to access the Admin CP.
 To do so run the following SQL query.
-Replace `mybb_` with your table prefix if you have a different one.

 	UPDATE `mybb_usergroups` SET `cancp`= '1' WHERE `gid` = '4';

 And to make sure your account is in the administrator group, run the following SQL query.
-Replace X with your uid and change `mybb_` to your table prefix if you have a different one.
+Replace `X` with your uid.

 	UPDATE `mybb_users` SET usergroup = '4' WHERE uid = 'X';